Bridgewater/holochrome/README.md

 ## TODO

-1. Rotate session seamlessly without being logged out
-2. Potentially support the [default credential provider chain](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html) to allow the AWS console to more closely mimic other AWS services.
+1. Potentially support the [default credential provider chain](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html) to allow the AWS console to more closely mimic other AWS services.